sgian-ime/rpi-pico-stepper/README.md

 RUN

 Transfer this to your pico, and if everything has gone correctly, it should run no problems.
-Currently it is very basic, as will only make the stepper motor turn when a button is pressed.
+Currently it is very basic, as will only make the stepper motor turn when a button is held down, and will switch to another motor if another button is pressed.